k2view-academy/K2View-Academy/academy/Training_Level_1/05_LU_Enhancements/05_LU_Enhancements_Quiz.md

 A: a function that is only applicable to data manipulations on root tables.

-B: a specific type of Fabric function, used as a Source Object to trigger the table population mechanism, run various SQL SELECT queries and execute complex logic.
+B: a specific type of Fabric function, used as a Source Object to trigger the table population mechanism, run various SQL SELECT queries and execute complex logic in Java.

 C: a function that can be applied to any table of the LU schema, making it a root table